DarshilGevariya/medical-rag/README.md

 python -m pytest tests

-# Part B: Answers to Required Questions
+# Answers to Required Questions

 ## 1. Chunking
 **What chunking strategy did you implement and why?
 What failure modes did you observe?**